Aurionidas/Python-projects/README.md

 - Weather Application: Connecting the two previous projects to create and interactive App that resquests data from an API and shows it thruogh a Dash App

+---
+## Requirements

+This Repository works with Jupyter notebooks for their facility to show notes and Python code.
+Apart from that we'll need some additional libraries in order to run all the notebooks here found.

+Libraries

+- Dash
+- requests
+- python.dotenv
+- Plotly